 Bitwarden: secure, open-source management (opens in new tab)

-An open-source password management app, Bitwarden is free for personal use, with a Premium account and business plans available.
-The service provides a secure password generator, two-factor authentication (2FA), vault health reports, and encrypted file attachments.
+As an open-source password manager, Bitwarden is free for personal users, and offers a Premium account and business plans for more tools.
+Its tools and features include a secure password generator, 2FA, vault health reports, and encrypted file attachments.

-Available for Windows, macOS, Linux, Android, iOS, and Chrome OS, LastPass is a versatile password manager with free and paid options.
-A solid interface and range of 2FA options are strong features, while the free version supports unlimited passwords and has a built-in strong password generator.
+Cross-compatible with Windows, macOS, Linux, Android, iOS, and Chrome OS, LastPass' versatile password manager provides free and paid options.
+Its solid interface and range of 2FA options add to a free version supporting unlimited passwords with a built-in password generator for stronger logins.

 Bitwarden vs LastPass: Features